Codeer-Software/Friendly.C1.Win/README.md

 ============================
 Friendly.C1.Win defines the following classes.
-They can operate WPF control easily from a separate process.
+They can operate the control easily from a separate process.

 * C1FlexGridDriver